 What’s the meaning behind your favorite tattoo?

 I guess it’ll have to be my Nefertiti one because that’s the best one.
 I got this for Tupac because I love Tupac.
 I love, love, love, love, love Tupac.
 I definitely don’t listen to Tupac.
 I’ll go through my phases but I loved just who he is as a person, as an entity as a prophet.
 I feel like he’s just someone who was just authentically himself and everything he did.
 I just feel like that is so dope because it’s like the layers.
 The layers of a Black American man specifically.
-He showed all that he was like, Yes, I will shoot the shit out of you.
-Yes, I will love the shit out you.
-Yes, I will fuck the shit out you.
+He showed all that he was like, Yes, I will shoot you.
+Yes, I will love you.
 Yes, I will disrespect you.

 Take me back to a time when you felt most inspired.